 More tours to Cuba are being added every month as the process of normalization continues.
 New companies are popping up every month.
 I will add them to this page as I become aware of them.
 In the fall of 2017, many Americans cancelled trips to Cuba due to several factors, but bookings are now rebounding nicely.

-Our facilitated guided Health Care Expedition in Cuba (CubaTravelSurge.com/tours-2/tours): We’ve designed our tours as though we were taking friends or family to Cuba for the first time.
+Our Cuba Core Program (CubaTravelSurge.com/tours-2/tours): We’ve designed our tours as though we were taking friends or family to Cuba for the first time.
 We use many of the same local guides, hotels, BnB’s, and buses that more expensive tour companies use.
-Our remaining 2017 expedition focusing on health care will be December 8-17.
-In 2018, there will health care trips February 23-March 4, April 6-15, and May 11-20.
+For a list of dates, please click on “Expeditions/Our Expeditions.
 RN’s can receive 30.0 Continuing Education contact hours.
 (CA BRN Provider #15609).
 These tours are open to anybody 18 years of age or older.